-Separating Fact from Fiction about Millennials at WorkCo-Leader of Mercer’s Workforce Sciences Institute Principal at Mercer
+Separating Fact from Fiction about Millennials at WorkCo-Leader of Mercer’s Workforce Sciences Institute Partner at Mercer

 Stereotypes about millennials abound.
 Read the popular press or reports of employee surveys and you will come away with the view that millennials differ substantially from their older counterparts—and even previous generations of younger workers—in what they value and expect from work.